isndev/qb/README.md

-# Cube Actor Framework
+# qb Actor Framework

-Cube provides technology solutions and services dedicated to high performance real-time complex processing, enabling low and predictable latency, perfect scalability and high throughput.
+**qb** provides technology solutions and services dedicated to high performance real-time complex processing, enabling low and predictable latency, perfect scalability and high throughput.
 It's a complete development framework for multicore processing that has been specifically designed for low latency and low footprint on multicore processors.

-Cube is a thin-layer multicore-optimized runtime that enable users to build their own business-driven, jitter-free, low-latency, and elastic Reactive software based on the Actor model.
+**qb** is a thin-layer multicore-optimized runtime that enable users to build their own business-driven, jitter-free, low-latency, and elastic Reactive software based on the Actor model.

 * #### Requirements
   - C++17 compiler, (gcc7, clang4, msvc19.11)